kubean-io/kubean/docs/en/usage/sshkey_deploy_cluster.md

 ## Create a host configuration file

-The `HostsConfCM.yml` file looks like:
+Replace the below <USERNAME> with the actual username, the `HostsConfCM.yml` file looks like:

 ```yaml
 # HostsConfCM.yml